 IKEA placed their trust in us to reinforce that belief.
 Together, we conducted the research and created IKEA’s Life at Home Report 2017.
 We wanted to understand people’s needs and dreams of Life at Home in 2017 and compile a piece of thought leadership that would get the world talking.

-For this year’s Life At Home Report, IKEA wanted to go further than ever before to understand people’s needs and dreams at home.
+Together, we conducted the research and created IKEA’s Life at Home Report 2017.
+We wanted to understand people’s needs and dreams of Life at Home in 2017 and compile a piece of thought leadership that would get the world talking.
+For the 2017 Life At Home Report, IKEA wanted to go further than ever before to understand people’s needs and dreams at home.
 Over the course of six months, we used an ambitious, new mix of qualitative and quantitative methodologies.
 We journeyed across the globe and spent 874 hours exploring people’s lives in order to understand what makes a better life at home.

-- Created a strand of research called ‘Home Pioneers’ – where we found people living in alternative ways, or in very different kinds of homes.
+Our methodology was comprehensive, precise and empirical.
+We conducted 36 in-home interviews in Austin, Chengdu, Osaka, Copenhagen, Mumbai, and Munich.
+We ran online communities in seven core, globally representative countries (USA, China, India, Denmark, Germany, Japan and Russia).
+We interviewed four experts who specialise in ethnographic research, future archaeology and industrial design, materialism, psychology, as well as digital and cultural anthropology.
+We created a strand of research called ‘Home Pioneers’ – where we found people living in alternative ways, or in very different kinds of homes.
 Through self-directed video research and a workshop in Copenhagen where they came together from 6 countries, we gave them control of the agenda.
+And we surveyed more than 21,000 people across 22 countries to robustly validate insights and hypotheses.

 Solving the challenge from the customer’s perspective